marcoman/experimental-100/91-100/97/README.md

 # TODOs

-- Add pagination to the screen, to let people see additional pages.
-- Consider adding the capability to play the sound in-line.
-- reduce the number of rows to make the screen nicer to see.
+- Finalize the connection from my one-premise (laptop) server to the web application to complete a [Checkout session.](https://docs.stripe.com/payments/checkout/how-checkout-works?ui=embedded-form#session)
+- Allow people to delete items from their cart.
-- Add additional data, perhaps a link to the license.
+- Allow people to do a + or - to the quantity of their cart.
-- display the page's context, in terms of the search word